 The outpatient procedure takes approximately one hour and is performed under general anesthesia.
 A small incision (approximately 1/2 inch) is made on the inside area of the lower leg and the gastrocnemius tendon is exposed.
 Several tiny rows of incisions or a single incision is made across the tendon to allow it to stretch and lengthen.
 Patients will now have the same ankle motion with their knee straight that they previously had with their knee bent.
 The skin incision is sutured closed and a dressing is applied.

-Pre-admission testing may be done before your surgery to ensure that you are healthy enough for the planned procedure.
-Testing may include lab work, an EKG and a chest x-ray.
+Lab work and EKG may be scheduled prior to surgery.
 You are encouraged to stop smoking before surgery to prevent lung complications or delayed healing.
 Please bring your surgical boot to surgery.
 Anti-inflammatory medications, aspirin and blood-thinning medications should be stopped one week before your surgery unless otherwise specified by your family doctor.
 These medications affect your blood clotting ability and could increase your risk for bleeding.

 Please wear the surgical boot when you walk until you are seen for your first post-op appointment.
 The boot may be removed for hygiene purposes only for the first two weeks.
 The dressing over the incision may be removed after 48 hours and you may shower.
 Do not submerge your leg in water until the incision is healed and free of any scabs.
 Do not apply any lotions or antibiotic ointments to the incision.
 Keep the incision covered with clean dry gauze until you are seen in your doctor’s office 3 weeks after surgery.
 Your sutures will be removed at that appointment.
 You must wear your boot while sleeping for the first two weeks after surgery.